Portions: 6 servings Calories: 628kcal |

 There's nothing not to love in this easy, rich, cream of crab soup recipe.
 This creamy base with loads of crab flavor makes a perfect starting soup for a larger meal.
 This 30-minute one-pot creamy crab soup is a bit on the filling side, so portions are small.
 What it is not lacking in any way is flavor, which it has to spare.

-Are you a seafood lover?
-I am.
-Growing up in a coastal town, seafood was present in many of our weekly meals, and crabs were one of our family favorites.
-I also love creamy soups, so this is one of my favorite ways to serve crab meat, a creamy broth, and small pieces of crabmeat and vegetables.
+- I also love creamy soups, so this is one of my favorite ways to serve crab meat, a creamy broth, and chunks of crab and vegetables.
 I love it served with some rustic bread.

-So, if you too love seafood and homemade soup, you've found the best recipe, a match made in heaven, and a new crowd favorite any time of year.
-It'll get enthusiastic approval from everyone in your family.
-Give this wonderful recipe a try!
+- So, if you also love easy food recipes, seafood, and homemade soup, you've found the best recipe for our favorite crustaceans, a perfect blend and a new crowd favorite any time of year.

 Utensils and tools